Nielunix/nixconf/README.md

 ## This Configuration has been possible thanks to:

 <a href='https://github.com/vimjoyer/'>VimJoyer</a>, thanks to his video on nixos</br>
-<a href='https://birdeehub.github.io/nix-wrapper-modules/'>birdeehub nix-wrapper-modules</a>, This configuration is structured with the nix-wrapper-modules</br>
+<a href='https://birdeehub.github.io/nix-wrapper-modules/'>birdeehub nix-wrapper-modules</a>, This configuration is structured with the nix-wrapper-modules.
+And the noevim configuration also started from the wrapper-modules</br>